okta/terraform-provider-okta/website/docs/r/idp_oidc.html.markdown

 - `token_binding` - (Required) The method of making a token request.
 It can be set to `"HTTP-POST"` or `"HTTP-REDIRECT"`.

-- `jwks_url` - (Required) Endpoint where the signer of the keys publishes its keys in a JWK Set.
+- `jwks_url` - (Required) Endpoint where the keys signer publishes its keys in a JWK Set.

 - `jwks_binding` - (Required) The method of making a request for the OIDC JWKS.
 It can be set to `"HTTP-POST"` or `"HTTP-REDIRECT"`.